 In this unscripted drama, a teenager named Ben learns to live with his dad becoming a woman.
 The series will follow Ben, his family and his friends as they support one another through this unexpected journey and navigate their new world with Charlie now living as Carly.
 The show is a generational story of a loving family and circle of friends supporting one another through this unfamiliar situation.

-Jumble was an American game show that was broadcast on The Family Channel, running from June 13 September 2 and from November 21 to December 30, 1994.
-It was based on the newspaper game of the same name.
-Wink Martindale hosted, while Randy West was the announcer.
+Boggle was an American game show that was broadcast on The Family Channel from March 7 to November 18, 1994.
+It was based on the board game of the same name.
+Wink Martindale was the host, and Randy West was the announcer.